sijalneupane/Digital_Matadan_Pranali-Online_Election_System/README.md

 - Expand to all Nepal provinces.
 - Add real-time vote tracking and visuals.
-- Enhance security with OTP or biometric login.
+- Enhance security with biometric login.

 ---